Grab the Ultimate Guide to SEL

 We feel you, girl.

 Have No Fear.
-Workshop is Here!
+The Workshop Model is Here!

 It is possible to find that healthy balance between supporting your students and not going crazy from exhaustion.
 It’s called Workshop Model, and it’s amazing.
 What is Workshop Model, and how does it work?
-The Workshop Model has a lot of “inventors” and “creators” that have laid the groundwork for Workshop in a variety of arenas.
+The Workshop Model has a lot of “inventors” and “creators” that have laid the groundwork for Workshop in a variety of areas.
 The goal is simple: spend less time teaching whole-group, and spend more time teaching small-group.

 In Workshop Model instruction, the design of the class usually follows this sequence: